 (Source: BBC Media Centre)

-Cutler’s “human” persona was that of a solicitor, his role before he was turned into a vampire.
-He still used this persona to cover up the murderous activities of the vampires.
-Throughout season 4 he was desperate to be a “history maker”, killing anyone who stood in his way and exploiting others for his own gain.
-However, he still seemed to retain some humanity and it was this that made him such a fascinating character to watch.
+Cutler’s “human” persona is that of a solicitor, his role before he was turned into a vampire.
+He still uses this persona to cover up the murderous activities of the vampires.
+Throughout season 4 he is desperate to be a “history maker”, killing anyone who stands in his way and exploiting others for his own gain.
+However, he still seems to retain some humanity and it is this that made him such a fascinating character to watch.

 “The future’s so bright, I’ve got to wear shades” Zoom in, and there he is, cheeky young (well…relatively) vampire Cutler with his smartphone and constant plotting and scheming.
 He’s come a long way since the time when he was still a rookie duty solicitor on night shifts.
 And he’s got ambition.
 All he wants when the Old Ones write history is that they give him a mention.
 And a statue.
 And maybe… Brazil.
 But is he really destined to become a History Maker?
 And what’s this obsession he has with werewolves and Hal Yorke?

 Toby Whithouse and his crew keep us guessing for quite some time.
 Cutler (his first name remains a mystery until episode 7 “Making History”) appears out of nowhere, armed with a confidence that makes you wonder whether there might be more to him than meets the eye.

 “Have we got enough crossbows and catapults?
 Only we’re clearly going for a medieval vibe, so I just want to check we’ve got the right props.”